 - MacGuffin: Finding The Beef is the main object of the tie-in board game and card game.

 - Misleading Package Size: The first ad has the old ladies marvel at how big the "big, fluffy bun" is, and are dismayed to open it and find a burger patty no bigger than a silver dollar.

 - Mundane Made Awesome: A little old lady yelling "Where's the beef!?" became a national phenomenon, and Wendy's sales increased 31% as a result of the campaign.

 - Never Mess with Granny: Clara will stop at nothing to find where that darn beef is.

-- Take That!: The ads and the record take shots at McDonalds and Burger King burgers.
+- Take That!: Both the ads and the record take shots at McDonalds and Burger King.